datacommonsorg/data/scripts/biomedical/mesh/README.md

 ### Download URL

 All the terminology referenced in the MeSH data can be downloaded in various formats [here](https://www.nlm.nih.gov/databases/download/mesh.html).
+The current xml file version can also be downloaded by running [`download.sh`](download.sh)

 ### Overview